martinrybak/property_change_notifier/README.md

 ```

 ### Listen to a single property only
-Update existing listeners by passing in an additional parameter containing the property name you wish to observe, wrapped in a `List`:
+Update existing listeners by passing in an additional parameter containing the property name you wish to observe, wrapped in an [Iterable](https://api.dartlang.org/stable/2.4.0/dart-core/Iterable-class.html) (typically a [List](https://api.dartlang.org/stable/2.4.0/dart-core/List-class.html)):

 ```
 final model = Foo();